 Where more than one candidate has obtained the same ratio, the candidate elected will be the candidate from the slate that has not yet elected a Director or that has elected the lesser number of Directors.
 If none of these slates has elected a Director or if all have elected the same number of Directors, the candidate elected will be the candidate from the slate that has obtained the highest number of votes.
-In the event of a tie in slate votes and in circumstances where the ratios are tied, the Shareholders' Meeting will vote again - subject to legally applicable majorities - from among candidates who attained the same ratio from the slates that elected the same number of Directors (or no Director) and obtained the same number of votes:
+In the event of a tie in slate votes and in circumstances where the ratios are tied, the Shareholders' Meeting will vote again - subject to legally applicable majorities - from among candidates who attained the same ratio from the slates that elected the same number of Directors (or no Director) and obtained the same number of votes;

-c) if, following the application of this procedure, the minimum number of independent Directors required by applicable rules has not been elected (see paragraph 2.2.10 below), the ratio of votes attributable to each candidate drawn from the slates is calculated, by dividing the number of votes obtained from each slate by the ranking number of each of the candidates, thus forming a single ranking in descending order; candidates who do not satisfy applicable independence requirements and who obtain the lowest ratios among the candidates taken from all of the slates will be replaced beginning from the last and until the minimum number of independent Directors required under applicable rules has been achieved - by independent candidates indicated on the same slate as the replaced candidate (following the order in which they are indicated) or by persons who satisfy the relevant independence criteria and who are appointed in accordance with the procedure referred to in letter e) of Article 19 of the By-laws.
+c) if, following the application of this procedure, the minimum number of independent Directors required by applicable rules has not been elected(see paragraph 2.2.10 below), the ratio of votes attributable to each candidate drawn from the slates is calculated, by dividing the number of votes obtained from each slate by the ranking number of each of the candidates, thus forming a single ranking in descending order; candidates who do not satisfy applicable independence requirements and who obtain the lowest ratios among the candidates taken from all of the slates will be replaced beginning from the last and until the minimum number of independent Directors required under applicable rules has been achieved -by independent candidates indicated on the same slate as the replaced candidate (following the order in which they are indicated) or by persons who satisfy the relevant independence criteria and who are appointed in accordance with the procedure referred to in letter e) of Article 19.9 of the By-laws.

-If candidates on different slates achieve the same ratio, the candidate to be replaced is the candidate from the slate from which the highest number of Directors has been drawn or, if the same number of Directors are elected, the candidate from the slate that has obtained the lowest number of votes or, in the event of a tie, the candidate who obtains fewer votes in a special vote of the Shareholders' Meeting (subject to the legally-required quorums) from among all of the candidates who obtained the same ratio from slates that elected the same number of Directors and obtained the same number of votes;

-d) if the application of the procedure described in letters a) and b) above fails to ensure compliance with applicable rules on gender balance, the ratio of votes to be assigned to each candidate drawn from the slates comprised of at least three candidates is calculated by dividing the number of votes obtained from each slate by the ranking number of each of these candidates, thus forming a single ranking in descending order; candidates of the better represented gender who have the lowest ratios among the candidates taken from the abovementioned slates are replaced - until the number of Directors is achieved that ensures compliance with applicable gender balance rules and subject to the minimum required number of independent Directors - by the candidate of the less represented gender who is (as relevant) indicated (with the next lowest slate ranking number) on the same slate as the candidate who is replaced.
+If candidates on different slates achieve the same ratio, the candidate to be replaced is the candidate from the slate from which the highest number of Directors has been drawn or, if the same number of Directors are elected, the candidate from the slate that has obtained the lowest number of votes or, in the event of a tie, the candidate who obtains fewer votes in a special vote of the Shareholders' Meeting d) if the application of the procedure described in letters a) and b) above fails to ensure compliance with applicable rules on gender balance, the ratio of votes to be assigned to each candidate drawn from the slates comprised of at least three candidates is calculated by dividing the number of votes obtained from each slate by the ranking number of each of these candidates, thus forming a single ranking in descending order; candidates of the better represented gender who have the lowest ratios among the candidates taken from the above mentioned slates are replaced - until the number of Directors is achieved that ensures compliance with applicable gender balance rules and subject to the minimum required number of independent Directors - by the candidate of the less represented gender who is (as relevant) indicated (with the next lowest slate ranking number) on the same slate as the candidate who is replaced.